 - 3.4 As set out in Stage 1 of the draft LAA Methodology, the document proposes to broadly follow the methodology for land availability assessment as set out in national guidance (shown on page 3 of Appendix 1).
 It proposes to identify a potential future supply of land and assess whether it is suitable, available and achievable for a variety of uses such as housing and economic development over the plan period.
+This requires sites to be assessed without consideration of existing local policies to avoid predetermining their suitability.
 Where there have been differences or adaptations to the national guidance, these have been identified and justified within the methodology document. - 3.5 National guidance focuses primarily on sites for residential and employment uses although other uses can be incorporated.
 It is proposed that the LAA should also identify potential sites for other uses such as recreation, green infrastructure, flood mitigation and renewable energy generation.
 It is proposed that Huntingdonshire's LAA considers all potential land uses together so that a full picture of the development opportunities across the district can be identified. - 3.6 National guidance states that it may be appropriate to consider all sites and broad locations capable of delivering 5 or more dwellings, or economic development on sites of 0.25 hectares (or 500 square metres of floor space) and above.
 The Council can also consider alternative site size thresholds.
-In the draft LAA Methodology, it is proposed to follow the site threshold set out in national guidance. - 3.7 To gather as many potential sites as possible, the draft LAA Methodology proposes a call for sites consultation (as detailed in a separate report on this agenda) complemented by a desktop review of other known sites identified from the following sources (Appendix 1, page 6): - sites that were assessed in detail in the last iteration of the Housing Economic Land Availability Assessment (HELAA) published in October 2017 - currently undecided planning applications for major development - recently refused or withdrawn planning applications for major development - currently undeveloped allocated sites from the Local Plan to 2036 - redevelopment opportunities identified within the Markets Town Programme - permission in principle and brownfield register sites that are above the site threshold - council owned sites that are not currently effectively used - 3.8 Stage 2 of the draft LAA Methodology sets out that after the desktop review and the Call for Sites consultation, it is proposed that potential sites will be inputted into a GIS database.
+In the draft LAA Methodology, it is proposed to follow the site threshold set out in national guidance. - 3.7 To gather as many potential sites as possible, the draft LAA Methodology proposes a call for sites consultation (as detailed in a separate report on this agenda) complemented by a desktop review of other known sites identified from the following sources (Appendix 1, page 6): - Sites that were assessed in detail in the last iteration of the Housing Economic Land Availability Assessment (HELAA) published in October 2017 - Currently undecided planning applications for major development - Recently refused or withdrawn planning applications for major development - Currently undeveloped allocated sites from the Local Plan to 2036 - Redevelopment opportunities identified within the Market Towns Programme - Permission in principle and brownfield register sites that are above the site threshold - Council owned sites that are not currently effectively used - 3.8 Stage 2 of the draft LAA Methodology sets out that after the desktop review and the Call for Sites consultation, it is proposed that potential sites will be inputted into a GIS database.
 This will show the spatial distribution of potential sites across the district and also store key information in a single place that will be made viewable via an interactive map. - 3.9 Once a site has been recorded, an initial filter based on fundamental constraints is proposed to determine if a detailed assessment of the site should be undertaken or not.
 If fundamental constraints are identified, then the site would be discounted.
 The relevance of different constraints will vary according to the proposed use of the site.